Get insider access

 • Doesn't fold down smaller.

 The Sony WH-CH720N are decent for office use.
 These comfortable over-ears have a long-lasting continuous playback time to help you get through long days at your desk.
 They also support multi-device pairing, meaning you can stay connected to your work PC and smartphone simultaneously.
-Their ANC can block out chatty coworkers, too, and their overall leakage is low, so if you like to listen to audio at high volumes, others around you won't be bothered by it.
+Their overall leakage is low, so if you like to listen to audio at high volumes, others around you won't be bothered by it.
+However, their combined isolation and ANC can reduce chatty coworkers a bit, but not exceptionally well.

 Pros

-• ANC can block out ambient chatter well.
+• Isolation can block out high-pitched noise well.

 • Comfortable and decently well-built design.